Samantha Selfridge – Decision Maker

 Being a young carer had an effect on my school life and social life but I’ve still been able to dedicate time to my passions.
 I love acting and I’m a member of a youth theatre group.
 I want to use my experiences to show other young people that they aren’t alone in their struggles and show that there is funding out there for groups to help young people.

 Joe Forbes – Ambassador

 I’m Joe and I’m 21 and from Belfast.
 I wanted to be part of the Empowering Young People Group so I could show other young people with disabilities that they can have the same opportunities as everyone else if they put they their minds to it.

 I was working as a chef a few years ago when I had a fall which led to me being in a wheelchair.
 I have functional neurological disorder, which brings on seizures and sometimes it’s hard to leave the house.

 But I haven’t let my disability hold me back.
 It motivated me to rethink my life and look at what opportunities there are for young people, with and without disabilities.
 I volunteer at local youth clubs and I want to help other young people improve their skills and learning and not feel restricted because of their circumstances.

-I’m excited to be involved with Young People in the Lead and having the opportunity to gain more experience and influence other young people in a positive way.
+I’m excited to be involved with Empowering Young People and having the opportunity to gain more experience and influence other young people in a positive way.